WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/WaterAllocation/ReadME.md

 - Populate output dataframe with *WaDE Site* specific columns.
 - Assign agency info to the *WaDE Site* specific columns.
 See *[UT_Allocation Schema Mapping_WaDEQA.xlsx](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/blob/master/Utah/WaterAllocation/UT_Allocation%20Schema%20Mapping_WaDEQA.xlsx)* for specific details.
 Items of note are as follows...
     - Extract *WaterSourceUUID* from waterSources.csv input csv file.
 See code for specific implementation of extraction.
+    - *Geometry* = extracted from POU shapefile, see *0_PreProcessUtahAllocationData.ipynb* for specifics.
     - *Latitude* = **Latitude**.
     - *Longitude* = **Longitude**.
     - *SiteName* = **SOURCE**, Unspecified if not given.